ktor-doc-jp/ktor-doc-jp/pages/features/compression.md

 ### Extensibility

-You can provide your own encoder by implementing `CompressionEncoder` interface and providing configuration function.
+You can provide your own encoder by implementing the `CompressionEncoder` interface and providing a configuration function.
-Since content can be provided as a `ReadChannel` or `WriteChannel` it should be able to compress in both ways.
+Since content can be provided as a `ReadChannel` or `WriteChannel`, it should be able to compress in both ways.
 See `GzipEncoder` as an example of an encoder.